DuchkPy/plugin-github/docs/en_US/index.md

 This plugin has been inspired by the work done by:

--   [reujab](https://github.com/reujab)  through his JNAP Go library:  [linksys](https://github.com/reujab/linksys)
+- [jmvedrine](https://github.com/jmvedrine) through his Livebox plugin: [plugin-livebox](https://github.com/jmvedrine/plugin-livebox)

 # Disclaimer

 -   This code does not pretend to be bug-free
--   Although it should not harm your Jeedom system or Linksys router, it is provided without any warranty or liability
+-   Although it should not harm your Jeedom system, it is provided without any warranty or liability

 # ChangeLog
 Available [here](./changelog.html).